 Sometimes ABS2 will fault without showing a fault code that you can read without the diagnostic computer.

 If you normally get a whining noise when you apply the brakes, and notice that they are power-assisted, you have iABS.
-This was used on all R1150RS/RT/R, and starting 2001~2003 with the R1150GS, K1200RS/LT, R1100S and later R1200C versions.* Faults are displayed by use of the GEN and ABS lights.
+This was used on all R1150RS/RT/R, and later R1150GS, K1200, R1100S and R1200C versions.* Faults are displayed by use of the GEN and ABS lights.
 Faults remain in memory but the warning lights will extinguish and ABS opration will return once the cause of the fault is fixed.

 * ABS2 was used until: Feb '01 on R1100S, MY01 on K1200RS, Sept '02 on 1150GS.
 Later bikes have iABS, including all K12GT and R1200CL/Montauk.

 Note: the K1200, R1200C and R1100S use the same ABS2 units as the 1150GS, but there is no ABS switch to use for the reset procedure.
-If you can access pin #21 on the ABS unit, you can ground it to achieve the same effect as having the ABS button.
-Pin #21 will be on the large connector to the ABS unit.
+If you can access pin #21 on the large ABS unit plug, you can ground it to achieve the same effect as having the ABS button.
 I've gotten confirmation from K12 and R11S owners that they were successful.
 Here's one description:

 "On my 2000 K1200LT the brown/blue wire was the correct wire to use on the diagnostic plug.
 You have to remove the large 25 pin connector from the ABS unit, remove one tie wrap and three phillips head screws on the connector (two are under the rubber that was held on by the tie wrap).
 After you have done this and exposed the wires and female connector plug you can see where pin 21 is numbered on the connector.
 I used a 14 gage wire with an aligator clip on one end with about 1/16" of copper exposed and plugged it in the pin 21 slot and reinstalled the connector without the connector housing.
 I then made sure it felt like I had good contact on pin 21.
 I then used a straight pin and another 14 gage piece of wire with an aligator clip to pin into the brown and blue wire on the maintenance connector and then aligator clipped this to the negative terminal on the battery.
 I then turned the key to on and then touched the aligator clip from pin 21 to the negative terminal on the battery (8 seconds is fine but mine immediately reset).
 The ABS lights went from alternate flashing to normal flashing simultaneously.
 I am adding a reset button before I reassemble the connector housing.
 Just have to find the right insert for that connector."